Agrarian South: Journal of Political Economy

 - Archana Prasad, Jawaharlal Nehru University, India

-- Marcelo Rosa, Rural Federal University of Rio de Janeiro, Brazil
+- Marcelo Rosa, Federal Rural University of Rio de Janeiro, Brazil

 - Issa Shivji, University of Dar es Salaam, Tanzania